Merzasphor/MWSE/docs/source/lua/type/tes3uiElement/register.rst

 register
 ====================================================================================================

-Sets an `event`_ handler.
-Can be a standard `event`_ name, or an event specific to an element class.
+Sets an ``event`` handler, which can add or override an existing event handler.
+The use of ``registerBefore`` or ``registerAfter`` is recommended if you do not want to replace the existing event handler.
+The eventID can be a standard ``event`` name, or an event specific to an element class.
 The callback receives an argument with the event data.
 See below for details.

 The original Morrowind callback is captured and can be invoked with the ``forwardEvent`` method on the event argument.
 If there is an existing Lua callback, it is replaced.